-The Tree Nob chronology was developed from Pacific geoduck in coastal British Columbia, Canada, and extends continuously from 1725 to 2008 (Edge et al., 2021).
-The published reconstruction targets April-November sea surface temperatureat Langara Island.
-The overlap of these records covers 1940-2001, 62 years, with an average sample depth of 15.8 measurementt time series.
-Although the publishedreconstruction utilizes more complex methods, simple linear regression is used to reconstruct seasonal Langara SST from thee published Tree Nob ring-width indices (https://www.ncei.noaa.gov/access/paleo-search/study/33312).
-The original ring widths were first detrended by regional-curve standardization, then log transformed to produce the indices used.
+The Tree Nob chronology consists of crossdated, detrended growth increments of Pacific geoduck from coastal British Columbia, Canada, and extends continuously from 1725 to 2008 (Edge et al., 2021a).
+We used the chronology as produced for the original study, which were detrended by regional-curve standardization and then log transformed.
+The Tree Nob sea surface temperature (SST) reconstruction targets April-November SST at Langara Island.
+The length of the IOI is 62 years, from 1940-2001, with a minimum sample depth of 11 measurement series in this interval.

-The Rock Springs Ranch chronology is based on the ring widths of Blue Oak in San Benito County, California, USA (https://www.ncei.noaa.gov/access/paleo-search/study/8564?siteId=22851).
-The chronology spans 1379 to 2003 and is highly sensitive to the local hydroclimate (Stahle et al., 2013; Griffin and Anchukaitis, 2014).
-Ring widthsR s were detrended with 2/3-length 50% frequency cutoff cubic splines (Cook and Kauriukstus, 1990). .
-Monthly precipitation data from the PRISM analysis 4kM2 was downloaded from KNMI climate explorer (Trouet et al., 2013; https://climexp.knmi.nl).
-Based on significant correlation values, a target of total January-February precipitation was selected.
-The chronology-target overlap extends from 1895-2003, 109 years, with an average sample depth of 45.3 measurement time series.
+The Rock Springs Ranch chronology is based on the tree-ring widths of Blue Oak in San Benito County, California, USA (Stahle & Griffin, 2012).
+The chronology spans 1379 to 2003 and is highly sensitive to the local Jan-Feb rainfall (Stahle et al., 2013; Griffin and Anchukaitis, 2014).
+We downloaded the raw ring widths and detrended individual ring-width series with 2/3-length, 50% frequency cutoff cubic splines.
+We then compared the MV chronology to monthly precipitation data from the PRISM analysis 4k (Di Luzio et al., 2008).
+Based on significant correlation values, we selected a target of total (sum) Jan-Feb precipitation for reconstruction.
+The IOI extends from 1895-2003, 109 years, with an minimum sample depth of 30 measurement series in this interval.

-The Arrowsmith Mountain chronology was developed from mountain hemlock on Vancouver Island, British Columbia, Canada and extends from 1629 to 1983.
-The chronology was originally contributed to the International Tree Ring Database by Briffa, K.R.; Schweingruber, F.H. with no climate reconstruction associated (https://www.ncei.noaa.gov/access/paleo-search/study/2808).
-A maximum latewood density (MXD) chronology was later developed (Schweingruber, 1988) and subsequently used for climate reconstruction, which is the dataset used in this study (Schweingruber et al., 1991; Briffa et al., 1992; Wiles et al., 1996).
-The MXD chronology is sensitive to temperature air temperature.
-In order to define a target season, monthly surface temperature values from the nearest grid box of the HADCRUT5 surface temperature datasetfrom 1857 to present were downloaded from KNMI climate explorer.
-Based on significant correlation values, a target of average April-October temperature was selected.
-The chronology-target overlap extends from 1857-1983, 127 years, with an average sample depth of 28 measurement time series.
+The Arrowsmith Mountain maximum latewood density (MXD) chronology is based on mountain hemlock on Vancouver Island, British Columbia, Canada and extends from 1629 to 1983 (Schweingruber 1988, Schweingruber et al., 1991; Briffa et al., 1992; Wiles et al., 1996; Briffa & Schweingruber, 2002).
+We combined the raw MXD time series assemblage by robust biweight mean to produce the MV chronology.
+In order to define a target season for reconstruction, we compared the MXD chronology to monthly air temperature values from the nearest grid box of the HADCRUT5 air temperature dataset (Morice et al., 2021) .
+Based on significant correlation values, we selected a target of average April-October temperature.
+Our target is similar to the Apr-Sep target for a reconstruction which utilized this and two additional MXD chronologies in the region (Wiles et al., 1996).
+The chronology-target overlap extends from 1857-1983, 127 years, with a minimum sample depth of 28 measurement time series in this interval.

+2.2 Regression Assumptions

+We regressed each chronology onto its target over the full IOI and tested the assumptions of regression (autocorrelation, normality, and homoscedasticity) for the residuals.
+We utilized the Durbin Watson test of autocorrelation in regression residuals using the lmtest package in r with a threshold of 0.05 based on Pan’s algorithm (Durbin and Watson, 1950; Farebrother, 1980; Zeileis and Hothorn 2002).
+We tested normality of the residuals with the Shapiro-Wilk test, using the stats package in the R programming language, with p-values less than 0.05 considered to reject the null of normality (R Core Team; 2022).
+We tested homoscedasticity with the Goldfeld-Quandt test provided by the lmtest package in R, with p-values less than 0.05 considered to reject the null of homoscedasticity (Goldfield and Quandt; 1965; Zeileis and Hothorn 2002).